ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

   The idea is you declare your dependencies in the class, and when you need an instance of that class, you just call the 'Service Locator'.

-  Let's see an example using [typedi](https://www.npmjs.com/package/typedi)
+  Let's see an example using [typedi](https://www.npmjs.com/package/typedi) an npm library that brings D.I to node.js

   [You can read more on how to use typedi in the official documentation](https://www.github.com/typestack/typedi)